eyedeekay/apt-now-history/README.md

     - i2p eepsites are now also supported, and in fact this exact repository is mirrored at [fireaxe.i2p/apt-now](http://fireaxe.i2p/apt-now), or [ov3ev5dplhdz6ipy442ftb4kzz4dembm3ifs2jo25qhiyw6f4ogq.b32.i2p/apt-now](http://ov3ev5dplhdz6ipy442ftb4kzz4dembm3ifs2jo25qhiyw6f4ogq.b32.i2p/apt-now) if you need the b32 address.
-These are not set up automatically yet, but all you have to do is point your eepsite at the apt-now directory.
     - Tor HS are now also supported and automatic, and they are also available as a mirror at [hmuc3ffhrehwuenz.onion/apt-now](http://hmuc3ffhrehwuenz.onion/apt-now) to prove the concept.
 If you're only interested in making packages